evature/docs/docs/_build/html/_sources/botkit.txt

 "payload" is an object that will be added to the payload of the "questionnaireAnsweredHook".

 "questionnaireAbortedHook" has the same structure of a "questionnaireAnsweredHook".
-A "questionnaireAbortedHook" will be called if the validation of an open "QuestionMessage" fails three times.
+A "questionnaireAbortedHook" will be called if the validation of an "OpenQuestion" fails two times.
 This key is optional.

 Send 1 or more questions, of any of the supported types in the list of "questions".